VedavyasaRao/Tech-Log/README.md

 Digital Code signing binaries such as exes, dlls , scripts by the software supplier not only identifies the source of the software but also asserts authenticity.
 Digital Code signing is usually done as part of the build process where binaries are digitally signed as they are built.
-However this can impose overhead and add complexities in development build environments.
+However, this can impose overhead and add complexities in development build environments.
-An ideal solution would be to do digital signing as a separate step during nightly production builds that unpackages binaries from MSI, CAB, Zip files;digitally sign them and repackage back.
+An ideal solution would be to do digital signing as a separate step during nightly production builds that unpackages binaries from MSI, CAB, Zip files; digitally sign them and repackage back.

 Read more about it [here](https://techlog-vedavyasarao.blogspot.com/2022/08/digital-code-signing-binaries-and.html)